-As businesses across the Mid-Atlantic and Northeast cope with the impact of Hurricane Sandy, many employers may be wondering about their responsibilities when it comes to office closures and employee attendance and pay.
-Weather-related emergencies can occur at any time, and with winter approaching, now is a good time to review your company's policy and make sure you're in compliance with the law.
+Many employers wonder about their responsibilities when it comes to office closures and employee attendance and pay.
+Weather-related emergencies can occur at any time, and with winter approaching, now is a good time to review your company's policies and make sure you're in compliance with the law.

 Consider the following guidelines that can help your company be prepared when bad weather strikes.